ZoomInfo

 Churn rate directly impacts your ability to scale.
 Here's why it matters:

-• Unit-economics impact: Churn hits unit economics hard.
-When customers leave early, there's less time to recover acquisition and onboarding costs, let alone grow the account.
-That drag shows up fast in your lifetime value (LTV) to customer acquisition cost (CAC) ratio.
+• Unit-economics impact: When customers leave early, the drag shows up fast in your LTV to CAC ratio.

-• Valuation and investment risk: For investors or acquirers, churn is a red-flag metric.
-A company with shrinking retention looks riskier.
-Sustained low churn or negative net churn signals stronger product-market fit and scaling potential.
+• Valuation and investment risk: For investors or acquirers, sustained low churn or negative net churn signals stronger product-market fit and scaling potential.

 • Acquisition becomes a treadmill: You keep adding customers but lose so many that net growth stalls